-The Inca Trail is one of the most exciting treks in the world, and to help travelers navigate their way through this memorable adventure, we created a detailed map of the Inca Trail.
+The Inca Trail is one of the most exciting treks in the world, and to help travelers navigate their way through this unforgettable adventure, we created a detailed map of the trail.

-Trekkers collect their equipment in the town of Ollantaytambo (red dot on the far left of the map) and continue by bus to km 82, where the Inca Trail starts.
-Here trekking groups go across the bridge to the other side of the Urubamba River.
-As referenced in the map, the Inca Trail (orange dotted line) parts from the train tracks (yellow line) that mirror the river’s path (blue line) through the Sacred Valley.
+Trekkers collect their equipment in the town of Ollantaytambo and continue by bus to km 82, where the Inca Trail starts.
+Here groups pass through the control point and cross a bridge to the other side of the Urubamba River.
+The Inca Trail parts from the train tracks that mirror the river’s path through the Sacred Valley.

 The second day of the trek is the most difficult.
 After breaking camp, the walk going up to Abra de Warmiwanusca, or Dead Woman’s Pass, is arduous and steep.
 Trekkers should go at their own pace and drink plenty of water.
-Note in the sectional view of the map that Abra de Warmiwanusca is the highest point in the trek with an elevation of 13,780 ft (4,200 m).
+Note in the sectional view of the trail map that Abra de Warmiwanusca is the highest point in the trek with an elevation of 13,795 ft (4,205 m).

 The ruins of Runkurakay are semi-circular in design and reside in a location with a beautiful view of the Valley of Paqaymayo, or “Hidden River” Valley below.
-The next pass is a steep climb away, but offers beautiful vistas of the Vilcabamba and Pumasillo mountain ranges.
+The next pass is a steep climb away but offers gorgeous vistas of the Vilcabamba and Pumasillo mountain ranges.

-Resting at an elevation of about 11,800 ft, Sayacmarca is an interesting set of ruins located on a cliff with a panoramic view of the surrounding terrain.
+Resting at an elevation of about 11,800 ft (3,600 m), Sayacmarca is a set of ruins located on a cliff with a panoramic view of the surrounding terrain.

-Trekkers wake up before the sun on the fourth and last day of the Inca Trail.
-After an early breakfast at 4:30 a.m., the group is on the trail by 5 a.m. in order to reach Inti Punku, the Sun Gate entrance to Machu Picchu for sunrise.
+Wake up before the sun on the fourth and last day of the Inca Trail.
+After an early breakfast at 4:30 am, the group is on the trail by 5 am to reach Inti Punku, the Sun Gate entrance to Machu Picchu for sunrise.

 Then it’s time to discover Machu Picchu.